gvakras/cairo-mrcp/cairo-server/trunk/README.txt

    * Register method not implemented.
 Cairo server does not register itself with a registrar.
 Client must know the server's address.

-   * BYE method not implemented

    * Security (authentication and encryption/SIPS) not implemented

    * Options method not implemented

 Limitations for the speechrecog resource:

-  * Recognition results are provided in plain text only.
+  * A simple Semantic interpretation of the Recognition results are provided.
 Natural Language Semantics Markup Language (NLSML) is not yet supported.

   * Only Java Speech Grammar Format (JSGF) is supported for specifying grammars to be used for recognition.
 Speech Recognition Grammar Specification (SRGS) is not yet supported.